 - Add the oil to a large pot over medium heat.
 Add in sausage and break it up with a wooden spoon so it’s not in big chunks.
 Cook for about 5 to 7 minutes until it’s no longer pink.
 Drain the excess fat.

 - Add onions and cook for about 7 minutes until softened.
-Add in the garlic, oregano and hot pepper flakes and cook an additional minute.
+Add in the garlic, oregano, salt and red pepper flakes and cook an additional minute.